InternLM/HuixiangDou/README.md

 Advantages:

-1. Design a three-stage pipeline of preprocess, rejection and response to cope with group chat scenario, answer user questions without message flooding, see [2401.08772](https://arxiv.org/abs/2401.08772), [2405.02817](https://arxiv.org/abs/2405.02817), [Hybrid Search](./docs/knowledge_graph_en.md) and [Precision Report](./evaluation/).
+1. Design a three-stage pipeline of preprocess, rejection and response to cope with group chat scenario, answer user questions without message flooding, see [2401.08772](https://arxiv.org/abs/2401.08772), [2405.02817](https://arxiv.org/abs/2405.02817), [Hybrid Retrieval](./docs/knowledge_graph_en.md) and [Precision Report](./evaluation/).
-2. Low cost, requiring only 2GB memory and no need for training
+2. Low cost, minimum requirement of 2GB memory and no need for training
-3. Offers a complete suite of Web, Android, and pipeline source code, which is industrial-grade and commercially viable
+3. Offers a complete suite of Web, Android, and pipeline source code, industrial-grade and commercially viable

 Check out the [scenes in which HuixiangDou are running](./huixiangdou-inside.md) and join [WeChat Group](resource/figures/wechat.jpg) to try AI assistant inside.